jemHerrera/node-typescript-starter/README.md

-# Node-TypeScript Starter
+# Node-TypeScript-Postgres Starter

-A starter Node Express project with Typescript and Docker
+A dockerized starter Node Express project with Typescript and Postgres

 ## Setup